Chimneys repointed in natural hydraulic lime - Oxfordshire and Gloucestershire.

 If you click on the link below, I'll show you personally.

 As cement is not porous it is unable to draw moisture from the surface of the bricks or stone.
 The impact of many winters of freezing temperatures eventually results in the surface of the masonry being ruined.
+The result is costly repair work.

 In direct contrast, lime will wick away surface moisture.
 Because it moves thermally at the same rate as your chimney, it will not crack and will last for decades.

-When it comes to replacement, it is essential that the correct type of lime is used.
+When it comes to chimney repointing, it is essential that the correct type of lime is used.
 Although NHL 3.5 is normally perfect for repointing older properties.
 It is not suitable for chimneys because of it is too soft.
 It's what's called a moderately hydraulic lime and is mostly used for general building and plastering.
 What's required is an eminently hydraulic lime.
 This is commonly known as a NHL 5 and is much stronger.

 It will stand up to the elements in exactly the same was as a cement but is still porous and flexible enough to perform the function of allowing moisture in the building of evaporate whilst remaining flexible when the structure moves due to seasonal changes in ground conditions.
 It will also look many times better than cement, will last longer and overall will be kinder to your masonry.